shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image42.png)

-    We are going to copy code from Power BI Desktop and paste it using Advanced Editor.
+    We are going to copy the code from Power BI Desktop and paste it using Advanced Editor.

 12. If you have not already opened it, open **FAIAD.pbix** located in the **Reports** folder on the desktop of your lab environment.